coda/packs-sdk/docs/guides/basics/parameters.md

 })
 ```

 Currently suggested values are only used for required parameters, and setting them for optional parameters has no effect.
-To

 ## Accepting multiple values